-The air handler has a plastic cover on the upper access panel that will require either one or both sections to be removed to allow the heat kit circuit breaker(s) to be installed.
+The air handler has a soft plastic cover on the upper access panel and can be removed to allow the heater kit circuit breaker to be installed.
 The circuit breakers have lugs for power supply connection.
 See the HKS Installation Instructions for further details.